Nuclear Physics at INFN Padova

 ALICE A Large Ion Collider Experiment

-studies the results of the interactions between heavy nuclei accelerated to high energies in the Large Hadron Collider (LHC) at CERN.
-The extreme conditions of the collision mimic those of the primordial universe a few seconds after the Big Bang, when matter constituents like quarks and gluons were free and not confined in protons and neutrons as they are nowadays.
-The study of this phase of the evolution of the universe helps us understand the processes in which the particles were formed that we observe today in nature and in particle accelerators.
+studies the results of the interactions between heavy nuclei accelerated to high energies at the Large Hadron Collider (LHC) at CERN.
+The extreme conditions of the collision mimic those of the primordial universe up to few microseconds after the Big Bang, when the matter-constituent quarks and gluons were free and not confined in protons and neutrons as they are nowadays.
+The study of this phase of the evolution of the universe helps us understand the processes in which the particles were formed that we observe today in nature and at particle accelerators.
 More info.

 Local coordinator: Andrea Rossi